DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/INTRODUCTION.md

 # DXC Finance Utilities

 ## Release notes
-The [release notes](Release-notes.md) describes the features that are either new or changed. <br>
+The [release notes](Release-notes.md) describes the features that are either new or changed.
-Bug fixes are also listed.

 ## Introduction
 The DXC Finance Utilities module provides enhanced functionalities to